adpushup/eslint-plugin-alternate-import/readme.md

 # Configuration

-You need to specify individual rules and add extra configuration as per your requirement.
-Following is a sample example which includes specification for how to restrict a package and suggest alternatives.

-Support for both ES6 `import` and ES5 `require()` syntax
+Following is a sample configuration for how to restrict a package and suggest alternatives.
+It support both ES6 `import` and ES5 `require()` syntax.

 ```json5